Elephly/KIRAA/README.md

 Made with LÖVE.

-To build the game, you can clone my love-maker project and creat the .exe in one click!
+To build the game, you can clone my love-maker project and create the .exe in one click!
 Just a suggestion.